fchaillie/Mortgage_Risk_Dashboard/README.md

 3) "requirement.txt" lists the packages to install to make this dashboard.
 4) "runtime.text" gives the Python version used.
 5) "tests" has the tests that will be executed every time I push a file on this branch (Github Actions).
-6) Files "Pipfile", "Pipfile.lock", "setup.sh" and the folder "src" configurate the dashboard according to my system settings.
+6) "Pipfile", "Pipfile.lock", "setup.sh" and folder "src" configurate the dashboard according to my system settings.